 - The plant has developed root rot

 Remember, these symptoms could also be due to other environmental factors.
-Other issues could include over or under watering, too much or too little sunlight, or temperature issues.
+Other issues could include over or under-watering, too much or too little sunlight, lack of nutrients, or temperature issues.
 Assess all conditions before determining that the plant’s soil is the culprit.

 Snake plants need well-draining potting soil.
 This is because they are at risk of developing moisture-related issues like root rot.
 This plant’s roots need room to breathe, and a wet environment makes it harder for them to aerate and perform vital functions to help the plant thrive.

 Additionally, your snake plant hydrates itself by storing water in its leaves and rhizomes.
 So, they don’t need access to constant moisture, as they have it available for when they need it.

 Cactus blends have a great composition for optimal drainage.
 You can also use a standard potting mix with ingredients like peat moss, sand, or perlite.

 What Soil pH Levels Are Best for Snake Plants?